Political redistricting chair appointed by state Supreme Court

 Montana had 87,075 more voters in the 2020 general election than Rhode Island did, although Montana’s 73.1% turnout was also better than Rhode Island’s 65.7%.
 Montana’s lone U.S. House race drew 601,509 voters.
 By comparison, Rhode Island’s two House races drew a combined 488,417 voters.

 By the end of the month, the population projections report from the American Community Survey should provide a fresh look at how Montana’s population compares to other states, Lamson said.
-The ACS is a Census survey providing detailed population and housing information.
+The ACS is an annual survey providing detailed population and housing information.

+"The Census Bureau has now told us, in a call to commissioners and legislators about a week ago, that the earliest it was physically possible to get a count for state apportionment was going to be Jan.
+22," Lamson said.

+That late January delivery of the count means it will be President Joe Biden who receives the numbers just two days after inauguration.
+It shouldn't matter for Montana chances at a second House seat whether President Trump or Biden receives the count, Lamson said.

 It’s been 30 years since Montana lost its second House district to the 1990 Census.
 Before that count, the state was divided into east and west House districts.
 The east district was reliably Republican.
 The west district was reliably Democratic.